It's easy to enjoy budget-friendly sights that make cents.

 Spend your day exploring Houston’s hotspots, while saving big with a well-edited list of the city’s most-loved free things to do.
-Fortunately, for locals and visitors alike, several of Houston’s most memorable attractions won’t break the bank, in fact they won’t even cost a dime.
+Fortunately, for locals and visitors alike, several of Houston's most memorable attractionswon’t break the bank, in fact they won’t even cost a dime.
 In Houston, it’s easy to enjoy budget-friendly sights that make cents.
+Be sure to check out Houston's free daily events as well!

 Catch movie screenings and other free events at Market Square Park.
 Bring a blanket or chair and enjoy a summer night at the movies!